neuro-ml/imops/README.md

 # Imops

-Efficient parallelizable algorithms to speed up your data pipelines
+Efficient parallelizable algorithms for multidimensional arrays to speed up your data pipelines

 # Install